-GAFSP funding will support increased small infrastructure support, access to locally appropriate technologies, and control of diseases and pests.
-It will also support government efforts to identify new and improved technologies – crop varieties, livestock breeds, seeds/saplings, and management practices.
+GAFSP funding supports increased small infrastructure support, access to locally appropriate technologies, and control of diseases and pests.
+It also supports government efforts to identify new and improved technologies – crop varieties, livestock breeds, seeds/saplings, and management practices.

-By increasing productivity, GAFSP funding will contribute to increases in food availability and household incomes.
-Additionally, the program will focus on changing the behaviors that drain family finances and place households on a reduced income trajectory, such as consumption of seed stock and sale of productive assets.
+By increasing productivity, GAFSP funding contributes to increasing food availability and household incomes.
+Additionally, the program focuses on changing the behaviors that drain family finances and place households on a reduced income trajectory, such as consumption of seed stock and sale of productive assets.

-GAFSP funding will support sub-projects designed to provide dietary support, increase supply of nutritious foods, and promote appropriate nutrition, health, and hygiene behaviors through community based programs.
-These programs will target pregnant and breast feeding women, children under two years old, and adolescent girls.
-Educational activities will cover the source and value of nutritious food, proper utilization of available foods, the importance of sanitation, and the value of appropriate feeding practices for young children, including breast feeding infants.
+GAFSP funding supports sub-projects designed to provide dietary support, increase supply of nutritious foods, and promote appropriate nutrition, health, and hygiene behaviors through community based programs.
+These programs targets pregnant and breast feeding women, children under two years old, and adolescent girls.
+Educational activities cover the source and value of nutritious food, proper utilization of available foods, the importance of sanitation, and the value of appropriate feeding practices for young children, including breast feeding infants.